melliott7264/markelliottva-personal/wp-content/plugins/loginizer/readme.txt

 * reCAPTCHA - Google's reCAPTCHA v3/v2 can be configured for the Login screen, Comments Section, Registration Form, etc. to prevent automated brute force attacks.
 Supports WooCommerce as well.
 * Rename Login Page - The Admin can rename the login URL (slug) to something different from wp-login.php to prevent automated brute force attacks.
 * Rename WP-Admin URL - The Admin area in WordPress is accessed via wp-admin.
 With loginizer you can change it to anything e.g. site-admin
+* CSRF Protection - This helps in preventing CSRF attacks as it updates the admin URL with a session string which makes it difficult and nearly impossible for the attacker to predict the URL.
 * Rename Login with Secrecy - If set, then all Login URL's will still point to wp-login.php and users will have to access the New Login Slug by typing it in the browser.
 * Disable XML-RPC - An option to simply disable XML-RPC in WordPress.
 Most of the WordPress users don't need XML-RPC and can disable it to prevent automated brute force attacks.
 * Rename XML-RPC - The Admin can rename the XML-RPC to something different from xmlrpc.php to prevent automated brute force attacks.